Reflections on a Three-Year Journey

 - 2020 - God’s Infinite Vision: Our Journey to the Borders and Beyond

 As each year unfolded, so much was emerging that revealed the threads of our dialogue and encounters with one another at our annual assemblies and region meetings.
 As 2018 turned to 2019, we began identifying five emerging orientations as the lenses through which we lead.
 We were embodying communion through our statements, marches, and presence at the border to counter the walls and barbwire being erected at our country’s borders.
 We sought communion with one another and creation as we advocated in response to the increasing weakening of policies that protect the environment.
-(Continue reading by downloading the PDF document below.)
+(Full text is on page 2 in the PDF document below.)